AviatrixSystems/Docs/HowTos/openvpn_faq.rst

 URL link, a VPN user is redirected to SAML IDP for authentication.
 Only after authentication, a user is allowed to access for VPN software download.

+Two files, the Aviatrix VPN client software and the UserVPN certificate (.ovpn file) are downloaded.
+Install the client package to start the VPN client software and then load the client certificate to connect to the cloud network.

 .. important::

   1. Only one load balancer is supported on a given Controller implying that the system supports a fleet of UserVPN gateways behind one load balancer.